d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 ## Model

-As an instantiation of the encoder-decoder architecture, the overall architecture of the Transformer
+As an instance of the encoder-decoder architecture, the overall architecture of the Transformer